SEND support in schools

 Here's a great conversation starter toolkit to get you talking to your school.

-You can find out how your child's school will identify children with special needs (SEN) in its SEN policy.
-To read your school's policy, visit their website.
+Find out how your child's school will identify children with special needs (SEN) in its SEN policy.
+To read your school's policy, visit their website or ask the SENCO.

 Over time, your school will finish a 4-part process.
 It's called the 'assess, plan, do, review cycle' (The Graduated Approach).
 This process helps them understand, learn, and decide.
 It helps them find what is best for your child's progress.